+Welcome to the HOPE Resources page.
 In our commitment to support individuals in their recovery, wellness and reintegration journeys, HOPE is dedicated to providing the necessary tools to access information.
-Below you will discover links to the HOPE Group Calendar, the Community Event Calendar, and a list of helpful publications and organizations invested in supporting the health and well-being of our communities.
-Welcome to the HOPE resources page.
+Below you will discover links to publications and to organizations invested in supporting the health and well-being of our communities.

 SAMHSA leads the public health efforts to advance the behavioral health of the nation.